-We are identifying and fostering points of difference for our precincts and shopping strips. the right mix of businesses.
+We are identifying and fostering points of difference for our precincts and shopping strips.
+They are unique, attractive, appealing and have the right mix of businesses.
 Council is an activator not a red tape machine - we proactively facilitate and collaborate with businesses and the broader community to craft a place we all want to be part of and share our successes.
 We are leading the way in positive change and renewal.
 We celebrate our local landmarks and heritage whilst also embracing modern, well-designed spaces and places.
 Chapel Street is waking from its slumber, with Council prioritising and investing in its revitalisation as an iconic location.
 We have had significant successes, delivering on key projects and outcomes to ensure Stonnington is a much-loved place - iconic, beautiful and thriving.